serezwel/Dota-Web-Scraping/README.md

-# Valorant Game Predictor
+# Valorant Map Analysis
-A personal project to predict a game of Valorant based on team agent roster and map, using professional games as the sample.
+A personal project to analyze which agents are the best in each map by scraping thousands of pro matches of Valorant from vlr.gg